Shayan-B/Shayan-B/README.md

 - **Optimization**: Solving optimization problems with CVXPY.
 - **Async Programming**: Efficient asynchronous code execution using AsyncIO in order to gather data from APIs.
 - **Web Scraping and API Interaction**: Utilizing Requests for web data retrieval.
+- **Boosting Algorithms**: Implementing high-performance models using XGBoost and LightGBM.

 ## 🛠️ Technical Skills